LathamAudio/LathamAudioWebsite/projects/content/posts/0001-3dGameKitWwise.md

 12. From Assets->Import Package->Custom Package... choose '3dGameKitWwise.unitypackage', and import all assets

-23. Open Unity and then open the Start scene.
+23. In the Project browser navigate "/Assets/3dGamekit/Scenes" and open the "Start" scene.
 Hit play in Unity to test project and hear audio from Wwise.

+12. In the Heirarchy tab find the "WwiseGlobal" game object and select it

+12. In the Inspector press Add Component and select AkBank

+12. Select "No soundbank currently selected" and choose the "Soundbank_3dGameKitWwise" soundbank

+12. Press play in Unity and test out the sounds

 24. You can remotely connect Wwise in realtime to profile the audio playing in the game